pm3muenchen/wordpress-on-docker/wordpress/wp-content/plugins/templately/README.txt

 If you like Templately, then consider checking out our other WordPress Plugins:

-- 🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) – Most popular Elementor extensions with 900,000+ active users in the WordPress repository.
+- 🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) – Most popular Elementor extensions with 2 Million+ active users in the WordPress repository.
+- 🧱 [Essential Blocks for Gutenberg](https://wordpress.org/plugins/essential-blocks/) – Ultimate Gutenberg block library with 45+ exclusive blocks.
 - 🔔 [NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.
-- ⏰ [WP Scheduled Posts](https://wordpress.org/plugins/wp-scheduled-posts/) – Complete solution for WordPress Post Scheduling to manage schedules through an editorial calendar.
+- ⏰ [SchedulePress](https://wordpress.org/plugins/wp-scheduled-posts/) – Complete solution for WordPress Post Scheduling to manage schedules through an editorial calendar.
 - 📄 [EmbedPress](https://wordpress.org/plugins/embedpress/): EmbedPress lets you embed videos, images, posts, audio, maps and upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.
 - 📚 [BetterDocs](https://wordpress.org/plugins/betterdocs/): Best Documentation & Knowledge Base Plugin for WordPress reduce manual support tickets & improve user experience.
-- ⭐ [ReviewX](https://wordpress.org/plugins/reviewx/): WooCommerce Product review plugin that allows users to submit product reviews with multiple criteria, photos, video and more.
-- ⚡ [Flexia](http://wordpress.org/plugins/flexia): Most lightweight, customizable & multi purpose theme for WordPress.
+- 💼 [easy.jobs](https://wordpress.org/plugins/easyjobs/): One-stop recruitment solution for finding the right talent with an AI-powered screening system, and much more.

-Visit [WPDeveloper](https://wpdeveloper.net/) to learn more about how to do better in WordPress with [Help Tutorial, Tips & Tricks](https://wpdeveloper.net/blog).
+Visit [WPDeveloper](https://wpdeveloper.com/) to learn more about how to do better in WordPress with [Help Tutorial, Tips & Tricks](https://wpdeveloper.com/blog).

 == Installation ==